isomerpages/moe-tkps/_tkp-experience/Programme for Active Learning (PAL).md

 <h5 style="color:black">How does PAL look like in Tanjong Katong Primary?</h5>

-<h5 style="color:black">A Community of Individuals with a Love for Active Lifestyle and the Arts.</h5>
+<h5 style="color:black">An Overview of PAL modules at Tanjong Katong Primary School</h5>